jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

     }
 ]
 ```
-1. Subtotal is larger than allowable amount.
+1. charge is larger than allowable amount.
 This returns:
 ```json
 [
     {